-125 mm anti-tank gun octopus.
+125 mm anti-tank gun Octopus.
 Self-propelled anti-tank gun "Sprut-SD.
-Perhaps you will be interested
+You might be interested

-In the Pskov region, at the Struga Krasny training ground, during the gathering of the leadership of the artillery of the Airborne Forces, the capabilities of the latest self-propelled anti-tank gun (SPTP) "Sprut-SDM-1".
+In the Pskov region, at the Strugi Krasnye training ground, during a meeting of the leadership of the artillery of the Airborne Forces, the capabilities of the latest self-propelled anti-tank gun (SPTP) "Sprut-SDM-1".

-The demonstration of the capabilities of the promising combat complex was carried out with the participation of special and reconnaissance artillery units of the Pskov Airborne Division, which provided target designation and corrected the fire of anti-tank weapons using Orlan-type UAVs, Aistenok * and Sobolyatnik radar systems **.
+Showing the capabilities of a promising combat complex was carried out with the participation of special and intelligence units artillery of the Pskov Airborne Division, which provided target designation and adjusted the fire of anti-tank weapons using Orlan-type UAVs, Aistenok* and Sobolyatnik** radar systems.

-Self-propelled anti-tank gun 2S25M "Octopus-SDM-1" It is planned to replace the previous SPTP modification 2S25, which has been in service with the Airborne Forces for more than 10 years."Sprut-SDM1" was first demonstrated at the International Military-Technical Forum "Army-2015".
-The self-propelled gun is a development of the previous 2S25 model and, after testing, should go into service with the Airborne Forces.
-According to military experts, this self-propelled unit is the best in the world and significantly outperforms all available foreign analogues of this class.
+Self-propelled anti-tank gun 2S25M "Sprut-SDM-1" It is planned to replace the previous SPTP modification 2S25, which has been in service with the Airborne Forces for more than 10 years."Sprut-SDM1" was first demonstrated at the International Military-Technical Forum "Army-2015".
+The self-propelled gun is a development of the previous model 2S25 and after testing should enter service with the Airborne Forces.
+According to military experts, this self-propelled gun is the best in the world and significantly surpasses all existing ones. foreign analogues similar class.

-The main armament is a 125-mm 2A75M cannon, capable of firing armor-piercing sub-caliber, cumulative, high-explosive fragmentation shells and ammunition with remote detonation on the trajectory.
-In general, in terms of firepower, the Sprut-SDM1 corresponds to the level of the main Russian T-90MS tank and is capable of using anti-tank guided weapons at a distance of up to 5,000 m.
-In total, the 2S25M ammunition load has 40 rounds, including 22 in mechanized ammo rack.
+The main armament is a 125-mm 2A75M cannon, capable of firing armor-piercing sub-caliber, cumulative, high-explosive fragmentation shells and ammunition with remote detonation along the trajectory.
+In general, in terms of firepower, the Sprut-SDM1 corresponds to the level of the main Russian T-90MS tank and is capable of using anti-tank guided weapons at a range of up to 5,000 m.
+In total, the 2S25M ammunition load contains 40 rounds, including 22 in a mechanized ammunition rack.

-In addition to the PKTM machine gun coaxial with the cannon, the modernized machine has one more such machine gun in a remote-controlled installation on the turret.
-Thus, the vehicle commander got the opportunity to hit the identified targets at the moment when the main armament was already being used by the gunner-operator.
-The total ammunition load of machine guns is 2,000 rounds.
+In addition to the PKTM machine gun coaxial with the cannon, the modernized vehicle has another such machine gun in a remote-controlled installation on the turret.
+Thus, the vehicle commander was able to hit identified targets at a time when the main armament was already being used by the gunner-operator.
+The total ammunition load of machine guns is 2 thousand rounds.

 The 2S25M fire control system also has a tank level.
-It includes the best in the world gunner's sight "Sosna-U" with television and thermal imaging channels, as well as a panoramic sight of the PKP commander with similar channels.
-Both sights have the ability to automatically track the target.
-In case of damage to the main sights, an optical-electronic backup sight is used with a line of sight stabilized in a vertical plane and self-powered.
+It includes the best in the world gunner-operator's sight "Sosna-U" with television and thermal imaging channels, as well as a panoramic sight of the PKP commander with similar channels.
+Both sights have the ability to automatically track a target.
+In case of damage to the main sights, an optical-electronic backup sight is used with a sighting line stabilized in the vertical plane and self-powered.

-One of the main differences of the new car- This is a guided weapon system (KUV) with the latest missile capable of destroying a tank with dynamic protection at a distance of up to 6 km.
+One of main differences of the new car- this is a complex of guided weapons (CUV) with the latest rocket, capable of destroying a tank with dynamic protection at a distance of up to 6 km.

-The latest product is fully integrated with a digital fire control system (FCS), which not only increased the accuracy of the Sprut-SDM1, but also made it possible to shoot at low-flying and low-speed targets, such as enemy helicopters and unmanned aerial vehicles.
+The newest product is fully integrated with a digital fire control system (FCS), which not only increases the shooting accuracy of the Sprut-SDM1, but also makes it possible to fire at low-flying and low-speed targets, such as enemy helicopters and unmanned aerial vehicles.

-The new self-propelled gun received a modernized rocket fired through the gun barrel and created on the basis of the Invar-M shot.
-The cumulative charge is located in the nose of the rocket and provides overcoming dynamic protection, including those made in the built-in version.
-The main shaped charge hits the target directly.
-To destroy fortified engineering structures, a variant of a missile with a high-explosive warhead of thermobaric action has been developed.
+The new self-propelled gun received a modernized missile fired through the cannon barrel and created on the basis of the Invar-M shot.
+The shaped charge is located in the nose of the rocket and ensures the penetration of dynamic protection, including those made in the built-in version.
+Basic shaped charge hits the target directly.
+To defeat fortified engineering structures a version of the missile with a high-explosive thermobaric warhead has been developed.

-During the modernization of the 125-mm self-propelled anti-tank gun for the Sprut-SDM1, a more advanced digital control system was installed with a combined gunner's sight with a thermal imaging channel for night vision and an automatic target tracking machine.
-In addition, the commander of "Sprut-SDM1" it became possible to fire from an additional machine gun installation, including on the upper floors of buildings, dominant heights in mountainous areas and helicopters.
+During the modernization of the 125-mm self-propelled anti-tank gun for the Sprut-SDM1, a more advanced digital control system was installed with a combined gunner's sight with a night vision thermal imaging channel and an automatic target tracking system.
+In addition, the commander of "Sprut-SDM1" it became possible to fire from an additional machine gun mount, including the upper floors of buildings, dominant heights in mountainous areas and helicopters.

-The modernized "Octopus-SDM1" is unified in terms of components and assemblies with the recently adopted BMD-4M airborne combat vehicle.
-From this we can conclude that, like the latest BMD-4M, the Sprut-SDM1 has a seriously increased engine power, which significantly increases the mobility of the self-propelled gun both afloat and when moving over rough terrain.
+The modernized Sprut-SDM1 is unified in its components and assemblies with the recently adopted BMD-4M airborne combat vehicle.
+From this we can conclude that, like the newest BMD-4M, the Sprut-SDM1 has seriously increased engine power, which significantly increases mobility self-propelled gun both afloat and when moving over rough terrain.

-With the use of upgraded shots of the Invar-M type as part of the armament, the Sprut-SDM1 receives fundamentally new combat capabilities: the missile’s firing range is 2.5 times greater than the return fire range of any modern tanks, since the projectile flies at 2000 m, and the anti-tank guided missile at 5,000 m.
-This allows you to win the battle before entering the zone of effective fire of enemy tanks.
+With the use of modernized Invar-M rounds as part of the Sprut-SDM1 armament, the Sprut-SDM1 receives fundamentally new combat capabilities: the missile's firing range is 2.5 times greater than the return fire range of any modern tanks, since the projectile flies at 2000 m, and the anti-tank guided missile at 5,000 m.
+This allows you to win the battle before entering the effective fire zone of enemy tanks.

-The combat vehicle has an information and control chassis system, which greatly facilitates operation and troubleshooting.
-The latest communication complex has frequency modulation and technical masking.
-According to the components and parts of the chassis, as well as the engine-transmission compartment, the Sprut-SDM1 is unified with the BMD-4M airborne combat vehicle.
+The combat vehicle has a chassis information and control system, which greatly facilitates operation and identification of emerging malfunctions.
+The latest communications complex has frequency modulation and technical masking.
+In terms of components and parts of the chassis, as well as in the engine and transmission compartment, the Sprut-SDM1 is unified with the BMD-4M airborne combat vehicle.

 Machine type

-tracked, armored, amphibious, parachute-borne with a crew inside the vehicle
+tracked, armored, floating, parachuted with a crew inside the vehicle

 Engine

-UTD-29, four-stroke diesel engine with direct fuel injection, liquid cooling, multi-fuel, dry sump, naturally aspirated
+UTD-29, four-stroke diesel with direct fuel injection, liquid cooling, multi-fuel, dry sump, naturally aspirated

 Maximum power (bench) at 2600 rpm, kW (hp)